wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-wvd-deployment-overview.md

 - *Storage blob* - Allows you to use your own image built through Hyper-V or on an Azure VM.
 You might use this option when you have an image you're using on-premises and just want to upload it and start using it in Azure immediately.
 When you select this option, there are some additional fields you need to complete.
   - *Image URI* - Enter the URL to the generalized VHD from your Azure Storage account.
-  - *Use managed disks* - For Storage blob image type, we recommend you choose yes for most VM configurations.
-You'd choose no where you want to use unmanaged disks for classic scenarios or to manage VHDs in your storage account.
+  - *Use managed disks* - For Storage blob image type, we recommend you choose *Yes* for most VM configurations.
+You'd choose *No* where you want to use unmanaged disks for classic scenarios or to manage VHDs in your storage account.
   - *Storage account* - You select the Azure storage account that contains your image.

 ## Virtual network options

 We discussed the virtual network requirements in the module Prepare for Windows Virtual Desktop in Microsoft Azure.
 The virtual network you specify for the host pool provisioning process must be connected to your domain and allow outbound access to the URLs that support Windows Virtual Desktop.
 You'll need to join the virtual machines inside the virtual network to the domain.

-If you're using Azure Active Directory Domain Services (Azure AD DS), we recommend that an Azure AD DS managed domain is deployed into its own dedicated subnet.
-Don't deploy your VM in the same subnet as your Azure AD DS managed domain.
+If you're using Azure Active Directory Domain Services (Azure AD DS), we recommend that an Azure AD DS-managed domain is deployed into its own dedicated subnet.
+Don't deploy your VM in the same subnet as your Azure AD DS-managed domain.
 To deploy your VM and connect to an appropriate virtual network subnet, we recommend one of the following options:

-- Create or select an existing, subnet in the same the virtual network as your Azure AD DS managed domain is deployed.
+- Create or select an existing, subnet in the same the virtual network as your Azure AD DS-managed domain is deployed.
 - Select a subnet in an Azure virtual network that is connected to it using Azure virtual network peering.

 ## Domain join VMs